 A Different Perspective: Bringing Business Logistics to Military Work

-Branch Chief for Special Programs, Joint Improvised-Threat Defeat Organization, U.S. Department of Defense
+Lane Chief, Program Integrator for Special Programs, J8 at Joint Improvised Threat Defeat Agency, U.S. Department of Defense

 Doug Hendriks has learned a lot in his more than a decade of service in the U.S. military.
 But when Major Hendriks wanted to enhance his knowledge about supply chain and logistics, he turned to the civilian sector and the University of Washington.